-We cannot control others or the responses we receive but we can certainly begin with ourselves and commit to be the kind of friend that shows up and is willing to fight against the perfectly packaged, “I’m fine” phenomena.
+We cannot control others or the responses we receive.
+But, we can certainly begin with ourselves and commit to being the kind of friend that shows up and is willing to fight against the perfectly packaged, “I’m fine” phenomena.

 The willingness to be vulnerable, is just one key to unlocking the beautiful possibilities for authentic heart and soul connection.